simonpacis/hyperstatic/README.md

 And it will convert all .php-files in `src/` to .html-files in `dist/`.
 It processes includes and all php-functions.

+Protip: Using a tool like [php-watcher](https://github.com/seregazhuk/php-watcher) is a great way to watch the src/-directory for changes, and run hyperStatic automatically.

 ## Templating
 hyperStatic can insert strings of text into your files.